-Figure 4.1 shows that the DWS's net financial assets are in a deficit from 2020-2026.
-The negative financial asset position is attributed to debt originally taken in 2007.
-The negative, but growing net financial assets indicates that although the position of the Municipality is negative, it is improving as the debt is being repaid over time without additional debt being incurred.
-The DWS is expected to experience seven years in debt from 2020 to 2026 returning to a positive financial position at the end of 2027 (once the debt has been paid off).
-It should be noted that the water system reserve is being utilized to finance any shortcomings in terms of operating and maintenance expenses.
+Figure 4.1 shows that the DWS's net financial assets are in a deficit until 2027, when the existing 2007 loan is fully repaid.
+The growing net financial assets indicates that although the financial position may become negative, it will be able to start rebuilding its reserve capacity during the study period.
+The DWS is expected to experience several years of operating debt from 2026 into 2028 returning to a positive financial position at the end of 2028.